mreferre/yelb/deployments/platformdeployment/AWS/tf/README.md

 Use `terraform init` once, it will create terraform working environment here.
 To apply changes to AWS use `terraform apply`.
 It will print changes it is going to make to cloud and prompts your confirmation.
-It will create ECS repo for us but fails with task creation since we don't yet have containers.
+It will create ECS repo for us but it can fail with task creation since we don't yet have containers.
-Thats ok, you can now push containers (see below) to it and after that rerun `terraform apply` and it will create rest of AWS ECS environment.
+It thats the case its ok, you can push containers (see below) to it and after that rerun `terraform apply` and it will create rest of AWS ECS Fargate environment.
 When its done it outputs our loadbalancer URL which we can use to start application in browser.

-### Pull commands to fetch containers locally
+### Pull containers

-Check those paths and versions
+Pull "static containers".
+Check latest version used.
+You can also pull appserver and ui if you have not changed them.

 ```
 docker pull docker.io/mreferre/yelb-db:0.6
-docker pull docker.io/mreferre/yelb-appserver:0.6
-docker pull docker.io/mreferre/yelb-ui:0.6
 docker pull redis:4.0.2
 ```